Milan Ivanović (politician): From 2004 to 2011

-He urged Kosovo Serb voters to support SRS candidate Tomislav Nikolić in the run-off of the 2008 Serbian presidential election.
-Nikolić was narrowly defeated by incumbent candidate Boris Tadić of the Democratic Party (Demokratska stranka, DS).
-Tadić signed a Stabilization and Association Agreement with the European Union shortly after the election, a decision which Ivanović described as a "classic betrayal of Kosovo and Metohija."
+Ivanović urged Kosovo Serb voters to support SRS candidate Tomislav Nikolić in the run-off of the 2008 Serbian presidential election.
+Nikolić was narrowly defeated by incumbent candidate Boris Tadić of the Democratic Party (DS).
+Shortly after the election, Tadić signed a stabilization and association agreement with the European Union, which Ivanović described as a "classic betrayal of Kosovo and Metohija."
 Following Kosovo's unilateral declaration of independence in 2008, Ivanović said that members of a European Union delegation assisting in Kosovo's transition should be considered "an occupying mission that should be boycotted, including a refusal to sell them food and coffee in restaurants."

-The 2008 Serbian parliamentary election did not produce a clear winner; following the vote, Ivanović said that the new government should be formed by the "national forces" of the DSS, SRS, SPS, and New Serbia (Nova Srbija, NS).
-Discussions for a government composed of these parties were ultimately unsuccessful, and the SPS instead for a coalition with For a European Serbia alliance led by the DS.
-The SNV fielded candidates in two municipalities (Leposavić and Zvečan) in the Serbian government's concurrent 2008 local elections in Kosovo; the party won four seats in Zvečan, and Ivanović was chosen for another term as the municipality's deputy mayor.
-He also led the organization of a largely ceremonial assembly of delegates from Kosovo's predominantly Serb municipalities.
+The 2008 Serbian parliamentary election did not produce a clear winner; after the vote, Ivanović said that a new government should be formed by the "national forces" of the DSS, SRS, SPS, and New Serbia (NS).
+Discussions for a government composed of these parties were ultimately unsuccessful, and the SPS instead formed a coalition with For a European Serbia alliance led by the DS.
+The SNV fielded candidates in two municipalities (Leposavić and Zvečan) in the concurrent 2008 local elections in Kosovo overseen by Serbia; the party won four seats in Zvečan, and Ivanović was chosen for another term as the municipality's deputy mayor.
+He also organized a largely ceremonial assembly of delegates from Kosovo's predominantly Serb municipalities in June 2008.

-In June 2009, Kosovo Police initiated charges against Ivanović and Marko Jakšić for allegedly inciting a crowd of protesters to set fire to EULEX administrative crossings between Kosovo and Central Serbia.
+In June 2009, Kosovo Police initiated charges against Ivanović and Marko Jakšić for allegedly inciting a crowd of protesters to set fire to European Union Rule of Law Mission in Kosovo (EULEX) administrative crossings on Kosovo's northern border.
 Ivanović and Jakšić described the accusations as unfounded.
 EULEX announced a year later that various charges against Ivanović had been rejected, and Ivanović again said that he had been targeted for political reasons.

-It was reported in July 2009 that the Serbian government led by the DS had removed both Ivanović and Jakšić from management positions at Kosovska Mitrovica's hospital.
+By July 2009, Serbia's DS-led government had removed both Ivanović and Jakšić from management positions at Kosovska Mitrovica's hospital centre.

-North Kosovo Crisis, Brussels Agreement, and after
+Since 2011

-In 2011, Kosovo Police crossed into the predominantly Serb municipalities of northern Kosovo, without consulting either Serbia or Kosovo Force (KFOR)/EULEX, in an attempt to assert control over several administrative border crossings with Central Serbia.
-This action precipitated what became known as the North Kosovo crisis, in which members of northern Kosovo's Serb community restricted highway traffic with blockades and roadblocks.
+In 2011, Kosovo Police crossed into the predominantly Serb municipalities of northern Kosovo without consulting either Serbia or Kosovo Force (KFOR)/EULEX in an attempt to assert control over several administrative border crossings.
+This action precipitated what became known as the 2011–13 North Kosovo crisis, in which members of northern Kosovo's Serb community restricted highway traffic with blockades and roadblocks.
 Ivanović became a leader of the protests, saying in October 2011 that Serbs would continue to patrol the roadblocks despite the cold weather to prevent their removal by NATO forces.
 He later supported the 2012 North Kosovo referendum (which was not recognized by the Serbian government), in which 99.74% of voters rejected participation in the institutions of the Republic of Kosovo.
 Ivanović was an opponent of the 2013 Brussels Agreement, which normalized aspects of the relationship between Belgrade and Priština without addressing the status of Kosovo; he described the agreement as "unacceptable" and a threat to the vital interests of Serbs.